shinsenter/defer.js/docs/apis.md

 <a name="Function"></a>

 ## Function
-A piece of code that can be executed, or a variable that refers to a function.
+Code that can run, or a variable pointing to a function.

 **Kind**: global typedef
 **See**: [https://developer.mozilla.org/docs/Glossary/Function](https://developer.mozilla.org/docs/Glossary/Function)